-DENTAL CROWNS HOUSTON, TX
+DENTAL CROWNS IN HOUSTON, TX

-Getting a dental crown in Houston can help restore the aesthetic beauty, strength, and functionality of an impaired tooth.
+Getting dental crowns in Houston can help restore the aesthetic beauty, strength, and functionality of an impaired tooth.
 Crowns have been around for decades in various forms such as wood or gold, but the ones that are placed today are made of durable porcelain or composite resin, so they better resemble natural teeth.

 Dental Crown Procedure